edwardcunningham-oakes/eco-website-academic/content/publication/webster-2020/index.md

 publishDate: '2022-01-04T14:37:22.159522Z'
 publication_types:
 - '2'
-abstract: Bacterial endophytes are found in the internal tissues of plants and have intimate associations with their host.
+abstract: <p align="justify"> Bacterial endophytes are found in the internal tissues of plants and have intimate associations with their host.
 However, little is known about the diversity of medicinal plant endophytes (ME) or their capability to produce specialised metabolites that may contribute to therapeutic properties.
 We isolated 75 bacterial ME from